Home

 • Hat, sunglasses, sunscreen and hydration remain important—even in cooler temperatures.

-• Pack layered clothing: t‑shirts, long sleeves, sweater or light jacket; light raincoat; hat, sunglasses, sunscreen; insect repellent, personal toiletries and medication; journal for reflections and language learning; power adaptor for Mexico (Type A/B, 127 V, 60 Hz).
+• Pack layered clothing: t‑shirts, long sleeves, sweater or light jacket; light raincoat; hat, sunglasses, sunscreen; insect repellent, personal toiletries and medication; journal for reflections and language learning.

 • Include modest outfit options (e.g. long skirts, sleeves) for community and cultural visits.